Mockup of a digital self control app, which lets the user select the apps they'd like to start using less.

 Evidence That It Works

-Roffarello and Russis (2023) conducted a meta-analysis of seven field experiments which each tested whether Digital Self-Control apps were effective in reducing time spent on distracting platforms as identified by users.
+Roffarello and Russis (2023) conducted a meta-analysis of seven field experiments which each tested whether DSCAs were effective in reducing time spent on platforms that users identify as distracting.
 (Note: a meta-analysis uses statistical techniques to combine the data from multiple studies and estimate an overall effect as if they were one study.)
 The authors found a statistically significant effect, showing the apps overall reduced time spent by about 0.5 standard deviations, which social scientists generally consider a "moderate effect".

-While this is a fairly strong finding, there are reasons why we can't be confident that it means all - or even many - Digital Self-Control Apps are effective.
-One reason that the authors mention is that most of the studies only looked at short term effects (~ 21 days); it is possible that any effect would wear off over time as users lose their initial motivation.
+While the finding above is fairly strong, there are reasons why we can't be confident that it means all - or even many - DSCAs are effective.
+One reason, mentioned by the authors, is that most of the studies only looked at short term effects (~ 21 days); it is possible that any effect would wear off over time as users lose their initial motivation.
 Another concern is that most of the studies use a "within-subjects" design (i.e. the study flips the apps on and off for each user) which can distort the apps’ effectiveness.
-Most importantly, the seven studies included in the meta-analysis test apps that take different approaches and likely are of varying quality; which is to say it would be hard to conclude that any given Digital Self-Control App is effective.
+Equally importantly, the seven studies included in the meta-analysis test apps that take different approaches and likely are of varying quality; which is to say it would be hard to conclude that any given DSCA is effective.
+A final limitation to many of the studies is that they do not inspect how users may be compensating for less time spent on specific apps by spending time on other potentially distracting apps, which Goll & Huffstadt (2024) finds is the case in a study with a small sample of users.

 Overall, we see promise in Digital Self-Control Apps, but before there are more studies that test individual approaches, ideally using between-subjects design over longer periods, it is hard to confidently say these apps are generally effective.